 MR. PRESIDENT, HOW LONG MUST WOMEN WAIT FOR LIBERTY?

-Today the White House gates are a soapbox of daily protest, but until the "Silent Sentinels" stood their ground, no one had ever picketed the president's home.
-But then, the suffragists' 70-year struggle had only recently included parades with floats, hundreds of women in bonnets, and one on a white horse.
-No suffragists had driven coast-to-coast caravans, sent birthday cakes to Congressmen, or lobbied with the strategic genius of the Founding Fathers.
+Until 1917, no one had ever picketed the White House.
+But then, no previous suffragists had driven coast-to-coast caravans, sent birthday cakes to Congressmen, or lobbied with the strategic genius of the Founding Fathers.
 These tactics, scorned by some women, were the inspiration of one.

 Susan B. Anthony had her coin.
 Elizabeth Cady Stanton, likewise, is in the history books.
 But until recently, few Americans had heard of Alice Paul.
 Shy, reclusive, penning no memoir, Alice Paul had, one admirer noted, "the quiet of the spinning top."
-Yet almost single-handedly, she revived the stagnant suffrage movement and drove it to the ballot box.
+Yet with dedication and grit, she revived the suffrage movement and drove it to the ballot box.

-Paul's path to suffrage ran from her Quaker childhood in New Jersey through college and work in a New York settlement house.
+Paul's path to suffrage ran from her Quaker childhood in New Jersey through her early work in a New York settlement house.
 "My main impression of poverty work was the hopelessness of it all," she said.
 "It seemed we were always burying children."
 A scholarship to study in England changed her life, and American politics.

-By 1907, British suffragists were not giving speeches; they were breaking windows, setting fires, waging hunger strikes.
-Paul disapproved of the violence but as a Quaker who read Thoreau, she was drawn to civil disobedience.
-Arrested in 1909, she waged her first hunger strike.
-Months later, when she returned to America, the suffragist movement suddenly had, depending on one's politics, its Lincoln or its Lenin.
+When Paul went to England in 1907, she saw that British suffragists were not giving speeches.
+They were breaking windows, setting fires, waging hunger strikes.
+Paul disapproved of the violence but having read Thoreau, she was drawn to civil disobedience.
+Arrested in England, she waged her first hunger strike.
+Months later, when she returned to America, the suffragist movement had, depending on one's politics, its Lincoln or its Lenin.

-Spinning a new National Woman's Party out of conservative suffragist groups, Paul plotted high profile actions.
-A DC parade shortly after Woodrow Wilson's inauguration drew a half million onlookers.
+Creating a new National Woman's Party, Paul plotted high profile actions.
+A suffrage parade in Washington, DC drew a half million onlookers.
 Follow-up parades around the nation kept the limelight.
-Paul garnered backing from Theodore Roosevelt and Louis Brandeis.
-But her bullseye was Congress, and there she soon disproved the stuffed-shirt notion that women were unfit for politics.
+Paul garnered backing from Theodore Roosevelt and Supreme Court justice Louis Brandeis.
+But her bullseye was Congress, where she soon disproved the notion that women were unfit for politics.

 On through the winter, they stood and stood.
 The stodgy New York Times called them "silent, silly, and offensive."
 Men hurled insults or rotten fruit.
-A banner reading "Kaiser Wilson" was torn down.
+Angry cops tore down their banner reading "Kaiser Wilson."
 Then in June, DC officials wrote to Paul, "We have to say to you, if you do persist, that we have no alternative except to arrest you."
-Nevertheless, she persisted.
+Nevertheless, they persisted.

 In 1923, Alice Paul introduced the Equal Rights Amendment before Congress.
 Forty-nine years later, it passed both houses.
 When she died in 1977, little-known as she preferred to be, the ERA was gaining momentum.
+In1982, it fell short, but efforts to pass it are gaining momentum.
 Persist.